Aziz-Zeghal/FinalProject_2025_aziz.zeghal/README.md

 For more detail, you can check the `EDA.ipynb` notebook.

 ## Models
 Multiple models were tested for this project.
-They are listed in chronological order of implementation in the report.
+They are listed in chronological order of implementation in the `Report.pdf` file.

 ### Model 1: ALS
 The Alternating Least Squares (ALS) model was initialy implemented using the `implicit` library, and later changed to `pyspark.ml.recommendation` for better scalability.
 This library enables hyperparameter tuning and model evaluation using cross-validation.